djalbat/xgl/README.md

     return ColouredCanvasElement.fromProperties(ColouredSquare, properties, coordinates, indexes, colour);
   }
 }

-module.exports = ColouredSquare;
 ```
-The `ColouredCanvasElement` class is provided for you and all you have to do is extend it, adding your own static `fromProperties(...)` static method, passing the requisite coordinates, indexes and colour.
+The `ColouredCanvasElement` class is provided for you and all you have to do, initially at least, is to extend it, adding your own static `fromProperties(...)` static method and passing the requisite coordinates, indexes and colour to the parent `fromProperties(...)` method.
+Note that the class itself is passed as the first argument.

 Something like the following should appear: